S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 In case of objections that indicate:

--   **The driver is not described clearly enough :** take time to clarify and make any necessary changes to how the driver is summarized until there are no further objections.
+-   **The driver is not described clearly enough:** take time to clarify and make any necessary changes to how the driver is summarized until there are no further objections.
 Unless this will be a quick fix, consider doing this after the meeting and defer making the decision until the driver is clear.
--   **The driver is not relevant for this meeting / group :** pass it on to the appropriate person or team, or discard it.
+-   **The driver is not relevant for this meeting / group:** pass it on to the appropriate person or team, or discard it.

 ## Step 2: Present the Proposal